szze/SpecFlowPlus-Resources/SpecFlow.Plus.License-Commands.md

 `specflow-plus-license register --licenseKey <LicenseKey> --issuedTo <IssuedTo> <options>`

-The license key and licensee (issued to) are required to register a license.
-You will receive the license key and issued to value when purchasing a SpecFlow+ license. **Please keep the email with your license details in case you need to register the license again on a different machine!**
+The license key and licensee (issued to) are required to register a license. **If the licensee contains a space, make sure to enclose it in quotes.**

-**Note:** If the licensee contains a space, make sure to enclose it in quotes.
+You will receive an email containing your license key and the licensee (issued to) when purchasing a SpecFlow+ license. **Please keep the email with your license details in case you need to register the license again on a different machine!**

 **Example:**

 `specflow-plus-license register --licenseKey ABCDEFG123 --issuedTo "John Doe"`

 ### Migrating Previous Licenses